talyaniv/zenrows-api-test/README.md

-# 👞 The Shoemaker Goes Barefoot
+# 👞 Does The Shoemaker Go Barefoot?

 Welcome! 👋
 Trying ZenRows API, genuinely curious about this technology, I wanted to explore the product hands-on — and what better way than to try scraping its own API registration page?